3 things revealed by photos of documents found by the FBI at Trump's Mar-a-Lago home.

 However, his own Trump confirmed that it was Mar-a-Lago, this August 31 in a message posted on his social network Truth Social complaining about the way the documents were lying on the carpet..

-“Horrible how the FBI randomly threw documents on the floor during the Mar-a-Lago raid (maybe I pretended to do that!) and then started taking pictures of them for the public to see, did they think they should keep it?
+“Horrible how the FBI randomly threw documents on the floor during the Mar-a-Lago raid (maybe I pretended to do it!) then proceeded to take pictures of them for public viewing, did they think they should keep it?
 Secret?
 Luckily I classified them!”
 He wrote.

 Despite exhortations from the former president, it is standard practice for the FBI to display and photograph evidence of recovered items to ensure that each item is accounted for and properly cataloged.